jamesloper/lemontron/_guides/printed-parts.md

 ## Basic Information

-The high temp nature of 3D printers requires ABS or ASA, and don't forget to scale the parts to 100.5%.
+The high temp nature of 3D printers requires ABS or ASA for most parts.
+Don't forget to scale ABS parts to 100.5%!
 Start with these slicer settings:

 1. 50% Grid Infill (Very strong infill)
 2. 4 Perimeters (Commonly used for strength)